12 Types of Tenses with Examples

 Past Perfect Tense

-Past Perfect Tense is placed between the two past actions which occurred before, and the later action is called Simple Past or Past Indefinite.
+Past Perfect Tense is placed between the two past actions that occurred before, and the later action is called Simple Past or Past Indefinite.
 For example:

 • Selim had left before I came.